Linanok/Linanok/README.md

    ```

 4. **Set up your database:**
-    - Create a PostgreSQL database
+    - For PostgreSQL: Create a PostgreSQL database
+    - For SQLite: No setup required (database file will be created automatically)
     - Update the `.env` file with your database credentials

 5. **Configure environment:**